Skip to main content

-From our friends at NETWORK Advocates for Justice, Inspired by Catholic Sisters
+From our partners at NETWORK Advocates for Justice, Inspired by Catholic Sisters

 This week, Senate Republicans are set to put their budget reconciliation bill on the floor for a vote.
 We had hoped that the Senate would show more care for our communities than the House did when they passed their bill in May.
 But this bill is WORSE.
 Not only are they pushing for the biggest cuts to Medicaid and SNAP in our nation’s history, their plan rips away funding for the Affordable Care Act, the Child Tax Credit, incentives for clean energy, and more.